yhoazk/automo/network/network_protocols/arp/arp.md

 Speicfies the network protocol type.
 For example, ETH is 1.

 #### Protocol type (PTYPE)
 Specifies the internetwork protocol for which the ARP request is intended.
-IPv$ is `0x0800`.
+IPv4 is `0x0800`.

 #### Hardware length (HLEN)

-length in octets of a hardware address.
+length in octets of a hardware address (MAC).
 ETH address siye is 6.

 #### Protocol length (PLEN)

-Length in octets of addresses used in the upper layer protocol.
+Length in octets of addresses used in the upper layer protocol (IPv4 address).
 For IPv4 address siye is 4.

 #### Operation
 Specifies the operation that the sender is performing.
 1 for request, 2 for reply.